airvzxf/archlinux-installer-and-setup/README.md

 [The official server](http://mirror.rackspace.com/archlinux/iso/latest/)<br>
 [Download from the official site](https://www.archlinux.org/download/)<br>

-  - Create in GNU/Linux
+- Create the bootable USB in GNU/Linux
   - Use this command where sdx is your USB device, to find what is this, run sudo fdisk -l and try to search your USB and the device name.
 Your USB must be formatted to FAT32.<br>
     Warning: This will irrevocably destroy all data on /dev/sdx.<br>
 ```sh
 sudo fdisk -l
 sudo cfdisk /dev/sd[x]